 Warm Hat or Balaclava -

-Skis - Despite the ever-increasing width of skis in today's market, there is a limit to a sensible width for a good touring ski.
+Skis - Despite the ever-increasing width of skis in today's market, there is a limit to how wide is sensible for a good touring ski.
 Unfortunately, one ski can't be good in all conditions.
-Powder skis (more than 100mm underfoot) don't do well on hard pack, are very poor for skinning on firm snow, and area heavy.
+Fat skis (more than 100mm underfoot) don't do well on hard pack, are very poor for skinning on firm snow, and are heavy.
 And narrow skis (less than 80mm underfoot) while light and fun on firm, lose points in deep or difficult snow.

 Choosing a ski is an act of compromising.
 Here is a breakdown of the deciding factors.

 Ski Bindings - Ever more major manufacturers seem to be joining the randonnée party.
 In addition to the old standards—such as Diamir/Fritschi, Dynafit, Marker and G3—Atomic, Salomon and Look also now have touring bindings.

 Ski Crampons - Required for both randonnée and telemark systems.
 You will need to equip your skis with removable crampons, also known as harscheisen or couteaux.
 For some telemark setups these may be difficult to find.
 All modern randonnée bindings have ski crampons designed specifically for that binding.